Palais de Justice, Paris: The Palace of Justice today

 Some historic parts of the Palace were opened to the public in 1914, and in 1934 the prison of the Conciergerie was definitely closed.
 The lower portion of the Conciergerie became an historical heritage site, while the upper levels continued to be occupied by judicial offices.

 The formal entrance to the Palais de Justice is through the Cour de Mai, or "May Courtyard".
 The lace-ike gilded iron gateway was part of the 19th century reconstruction.
 Inside, most of the space is occupied by the courtrooms, legal offices, and support functions, including a large law library.
 Together these occupy about 4500 square meters of the building.
 Each day the Palais receives about thirteen thousand persons.

 The Cour de Cassation is one of the four courts of last resort in France.
 It has jurisdiction over all civil and criminal matters triable in the judicial system, and is the supreme court of appeal in these cases.
 It has jurisdiction to review the law, and to certify questions of law, to determine miscarriages of justice.

 Though the old Conciergerie prison was closed, the Palace still has three detention facilities.
-The "Depot", under the control of the Prefecture of Police of Paris, for those prisoners in "Garde à vue", who most report regularly to the police.
+The "Depot", under the control of the Paris Police Prefecture, for those prisoners in "Garde à vue", who most report regularly to the police.
 About eighty such individuals come to the Depot each day.
 The second is the "Souricière", a holding area for prisoners before they are taken to a hearing before a judge.
 This part of the building, under the control of the prison administration, has about seventy-five cells.
 Finally there is the center for administrative detention, for detaining persons with an irregular legal status.